TheLokj/WizardEye/README.md

 #### Output

-WizardEye produces three different outputs:

-- a BAM `excluded` with the reads excluded by the filtration,
-- a BAM `filtered` with the reads kept by the filtration,
-- a tabulation-separated report containing, for each read, the decision and the overlapping tracks and tags, such as follows:
+WizardEye produces a tabulation-separated report containing, for each read, the decision and the overlapping tracks and tags, such as follows:

 | read_id                                  | excluded | overlapped | tags |